driessenslucas/researchproject/researchPaper.md

 #### Video 1: mpu6050 90 degree turn

-- **Description**: This video demonstrates the use of the MPU6050 accelerometer to measure the car's orientation move until the car has rotated ~90 degrees since the start of the movement.
+- **Description**: This video demonstrates the use of the MPU6050 gyroscope to measure the car's orientation move until the car has rotated ~90 degrees since the start of the movement.
 This approach was used in an attempt to address the alignment issues when using a delay to measure the amount of time the car needs to make a 90 degree turn.
 - **test 1**:

 <https://github.com/driessenslucas/researchproject/assets/91117911/32d9e29f-6d5a-4676-b609-2c08923ca1ac>